-- 8.1 When monitoring this policy, through its committee work, the governing body will: - seek the views of parents and carers, to be sure that they agree with the policy, and support it; - consider with the headteacher any requests from parents or carers for individual children to have special dispensations; - require the headteacher to report to the governors on the way in which the policy is being implemented. - 8.2 This policy will be reviewed by the governing body every year, or earlier if considered necessary.
+- 8.1 When monitoring this policy, through its committee work, the governing body will: - seek the views of parents and carers, to be sure that they agree with the policy, and support it; - consider with the headteacher any requests from parents or carers for individual children to have special dispensations; - require the headteacher to report to the governors on the way in which the policy is being implemented. - 8.2 This policy will be reviewed by the governing body in accordance with the policy timetable, or earlier if considered necessary.